serilog-mssql/serilog-sinks-mssqlserver/README.md

 ### EnlistInTransaction

 A flag to make logging SQL commands take part in ambient transactions.
 It defaults to `false`.
-Logging operations could be affected from surrounding `TransactionScope´s in the code, leading to log data being removed on a transaction rollback.
+Logging operations could be affected from surrounding `TransactionScopeï¿½s in the code, leading to log data being removed on a transaction rollback.
 This is by default prevented by the sink adding `Enlist=false` to the `ConnectionString` that is passed.
 This option can be used to change this behavior so that `Enlist=true` is added instead (which is the default for SQL connections) and logging commands might be part of transactions.